jjs-cloud/jj-dlp/README.md

 Step 3:  Run "py jj-dlp.py --config twitch.conf" (or whatever conf file you chose) in the command prompt

+  Note:  If "py" doesn't work, try "python" or "python3"

 ---

 # jj-dlp